 According to the USDA, as much as 30-40% of the food supply goes to waste.
-Taking responsibility as a consumer is therefore vital, not only for the environment but also from an economical perspective.
+Taking responsibility as a consumer is vital, not only for the environment but also from an economic perspective.

 How to do it?

 Don’t buy more than you need.
-Plan what you will eat for the upcoming week, make a shopping list and stick to it.
-Extra items can be tempting, but if you’re not sure what to do with them in practice, they will most likely not leave the package once you bring them home.
+Plan what you will eat for the upcoming week, make a shopping list, and stick to it.
+Extra items can be tempting, but if you’re unsure what to do with them in practice, they will most likely not leave the package once you bring them home.
 It’s best to stick to your plan and shopping list.

 Use the freezer.
 A lot of people throw away food when it goes bad.
 Instead, take care of it before it is too late.
 Most foods can easily be stored in the freezer for an extended lifespan of several months.

 Store your food correctly.
 Not storing your food correctly is a common mistake people make that reduces the shelf life for most foods, especially perishables such as fruit and vegetables.
-Take care of leftovers: If you usually end up with a lot of leftovers at the end of the week- do a left-over buffet for dinner.
-Omelets, stews, stir-fries, salads and frittatas are examples of simple dishes that easily use up leftovers.
+Take care of leftovers: If you usually end up with plenty of leftovers at the end of the week, do a leftover buffet for dinner.
+Omelets, stews, stir-fries, salads, and frittatas are examples of simple dishes that easily use up leftovers.

 Local produce means that the food is produced and distributed in a limited geographic area (1).
 In addition to cutting transport miles, you also support your local businesses.
 Local produce does not always equal organic, but a lot of local farmers do offer organic foods.
 If you are having a hard time finding local produce at your grocery store, see if you have a farmers market nearby and give it a try!

 Seasonal eating usually goes hand in hand with eating more local produce.
-Eating foods that are in season not only means that you are more likely to find them produced locally, it also usually means a lot more flavor and also a more affordable price- win, win!
+Eating foods in season means that you are more likely to find them produced locally; it also usually means a lot more flavor and a more affordable price- win, win!